zeharvell97/wk4public/readme.md

 - Create a function called `listItems`.
 It should:
   - loop over the items in the `basket` array
-  - for each item console.log the individual item on a new line
+  - console.log each individual item on a new line

-- Create a function called `empty` to reset the `basket` to an empty array.
+- Create a function called `empty`.
+It should:
+  - reset the `basket` to an empty array

 > __IMPORTANT__
 > Make sure that you are writing code *in the file* to test every function that you write!